blitzarx1/wisdom-fort/README.md

 ```

 By default, the client will try to connect to a server running on `localhost:8080`.
 This can be configured by setting the `SERVER_HOST` and `SERVER_PORT` environment variables.

-## Quotes

-Once the PoW solution is verified and the client's request rate is checked, the server responds with a random wisdom quote.

 ## Testing